 When you have a leaky gut in IBS, it is best to avoid too much roughage.

-- Cut down on high insoluble fibre foods like wholegrain foods, nuts and seeds.
+- Cut down on high insoluble fiber foods like whole-grain foods, nuts, and seeds.

 - Avoid products containing sorbitol.
 Sorbitol is a sweetener used in sugarless gums.